CellBIS/CellBIS-SQL-Abstract/README.md

 `insert`, `delete`, `update`, `select`, and **select** with **join** - (`select_join`).
 And the additional query has covered to create table

-You can you this module for [Mojo::mysql](https://metacpan.org/pod/Mojo::mysql) or [DBI](https://metacpan.org/pod/DBI).
+You can use this module for [Mojo::mysql](https://metacpan.org/pod/Mojo::mysql) or [DBI](https://metacpan.org/pod/DBI).

 ## How to Install :